Charles Stewart Todd: War of 1812

 Shortly after, he volunteered in the War of 1812 where he was a subaltern and judge-advocate of General James Winchester's division in the War of 1812.
 In 1813, he was made a captain of infantry, and was an aide to General William Henry Harrison in the Battle of the Thames.
 In 1815, he became Inspector-General of the Michigan Territory under General Duncan McArthur who commissioned him with the rank of colonel.
 Shortly thereafter, Todd returned to Kentucky to establish a legal practice in the state capital of Frankfort where his diplomatic and political career began to expand.
 On June 18, 1816, he married the youngest of Governor Isaac Shelby's daughters, Letitia, with whom he had 12 children.

 Government service

-He served as a state representative in the year following his return to Kentucky in 1816, he was appointed Secretary of State of Kentucky.
+He served as a state representative in the years following his political establishment in Frankfort, and in 1816, he was appointed Secretary of State of Kentucky.
 In 1820, Todd was appointed a Confidential Agent to Gran Colombia, where he would remain until 1824.
 US.
 President James Monroe offered Todd a position to the secretaryship of the delegation to Colombia in 1823, but he declined the offer.
 He instead went to retire in Shelby County, Kentucky, where he worked on his farm and took up writing.